equivalent/equivalent.github.io/_posts/article/2014-05-19-rspec-performance-improvement-with-before-all.markdown

+---
+layout: article_post
+categories: article
-# RSpec performance improvements with before all
+title:  "RSpec performance improvements with before all"
+disq_id: 8
+description:
+  Improve your test-suite performance by properly using before(:all), after(:all) RSpec hooks so that you trigger less database queries.
+redirect_from:
+  - "/blogs/8"
+  - "/blogs/8-rspec-performance-improvements-with-before-allexample"
+---

 > Be aware that this is considered anti-pattern in many cases.
 Really
 > depends on what type of testing environment you are trying to achive